bengreatrix/cops_and_robbers_project/PROPOSAL.md

 - ROS wiki
 - Youtube

 A modified version of the turtlbotrace scripts will be used to launch the gazebo worlds with multiple Turtlebots.
 The Copbot will wander the area with a modified version of the wander.py script from chapter 7.
 The Copbot will know when it has seen the Robber and follow it with a modified version of the move_robot.py script from the 09_redball_code repositiry.
-The Turtlebots will be controlled using a modified version of the keyboard_teleop launch file and they will be networked using .............
+The Turtlebots will be controlled using a modified version of the keyboard_teleop.py script and they will be networked using .............

 ## Milestones/Schedule Checklist